gogosphere/rkeychain/README.md

 $ gem install rkeychain
 ```
 Usage:
-The objecty should be a application password keychain object, and the string you pass is the account.
+This uses the application password keychain object and the string you pass is the account.

 ```ruby
 require 'rkeychain'